lfelizon/https-github.com-avih75-PickerFieldsControl/details.md

 This extension is built for a specific additional need, and its to upload the dependent lists by a simple CSV file.
 So they can be easily be managed.the control can push to git the csv file every time you upload it.
 In this extension, i use the stack service of the Azure DevOps (TFS);

+# updates :
+* last update, i added path field, that  contain the all values cacade with \ - for queries mostly

 # Deffine the extension in Azure DevOps

 There is ten Inputs parameters, four of them are optional.